jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/security.md

 #### Specify certificate through Secret resource

 1. Create a `secret` resource with type `kubernetes.io/tls` containing your certificate.

+   `kubectl create secret tls example-tls --key="tls.key" --cert="tls.crt"`

-Add your domain and the name of your `secret` to your config.yaml.
+2. Add your domain and the name of your `secret` to your config.yaml.

     ```yaml
     proxy: